 The rabbi said the recently announced $10 million federal investment for security at Jewish institutions will do some good.

 “There’s no question, it helps.
 We have great technology now, we have a lot of security guards.
 But the missing link in all of this is, of course, having an armed presence, which we need.
-It’s time for the law to catch up with the reality.”
+It’s time for the law to catch up with the reality.” n